Temps and termites are on the rise. Schedule your free inspection today.

 800-937-8398 Call us for a free quote Contact us

 Have you heard scratching noises or come across small, dark brown droppings?
-If so, you could potentially have a rat infestation – but don’t worry we're here to help.
+If so, you could potentially have a rat infestation – but don’t worry, we're here to help.
 Rats are most active during the night, so it is often easier to spot the signs of a rat infestation than the actual rat.
-Below we have explained the signs that could indicate that you have a potential rat problem.
+Below, we have explained the signs that could indicate that you have a potential rat problem.

 If any of the signs mentioned apply to your property, we recommend acting quickly and scheduling an inspection with us to ensure the potential infestation doesn’t spread any further.
+Rats can carry diseases such as hantavirus and leptospirosis, which can pose health risks.
+Our rat control services can help remove rats from your home and reduce potential health risks caused by rodents.

 Rat droppings